- Armament and disarmament

 - Peace and development

-SIPRI’s work in Africa spans several regions and cross-cutting themes—including peacekeeping, peacebuilding and military expenditure.
+SIPRI’s work in Africa spans several regions and tackles many cross-cutting themes—including security, governance, conflict prevention, peacekeeping and peacebuilding.

-Another area of Africa-oriented research stems from the Institute's long-standing research on military expenditure, part of which takes a particular interest in thentransparency in military spending of states in sub-Saharan Africa.
+The Institute’s long-standing research on military expenditure contributes to another area of Africa-oriented research, part of which takes a particular interest in transparency in military spending of states in sub-Saharan Africa.